 How to Make Quinoa

-Knowing how to cook quinoa on the stove top so it turns out perfectly fluffy every time is key to making great quinoa salads, sides, bowls and more.
+Knowing how to cook quinoa on the stove top so it turns out perfectly fluffy every time is key to making great quinoa recipes for salads, sides, bowls and more.

 Quinoa (pronounced KEEN-wah) is a gluten-free seed that’s high in plant protein and rich with all nine essential amino acids, and it’s considered an “ancient grain”.
 Ancient grains include a variety of wheat (spelt, Kamut, freekeh, bulgur, farro, and grains such as millet, barley, oats, teff and soghum, as well as pseudocereals (which are seeds that are consumed like grains) such as quinoa, armaranth, buckwheat and chia.
 They tend to be more nutritious and provide more vitamins, minerals and fiber than the more common grains like corn, rice and wheat.
 (1)

 Cooking quinoa is similar to cooking rice.
 This recipe yields 3 cups.

 - 1 cup quinoa, rinsed (unless package says it’s already pre-rinsed)

 - 2 cups water (you can use vegetable broth or chicken broth if you want to add more flavor to the dish)

 How to Cook Quinoa

 - Rinse.
 Pour quinoa in a fine mesh colander and rinse under cold running water for about 30 seconds.